gaiyashreemuthu/maaun-24-dts-001-mini-cbt-project/README.md

 * **Frontend:** HTML/CSS
 * **Data Structure:** Queue (First-In-First-Out) used to manage the progression of test questions.
 * **OOP:** Custom `Question` class used to encapsulate question data and answer validation logic.

+## Features
+* **Dynamic Question Rendering:** Questions are served sequentially to the user interface.
+* **FIFO Queue Management:** Utilizes a custom Queue data structure to handle the flow of the exam.
+* **Instant Validation:** Object-Oriented methods instantly validate user input against the correct answers.
+* **Timestamped Results:** Generates a precise completion time using Python's native `datetime` API.